maelys-mcardle/snowflake/snowflake/docs/examples/add-two-numbers.md

 VAR @00 ENTER NUMBER  ;; Store string "ENTER NUMBER" in Bank 00
  << OUT @00           ;; Output the contents of Bank 00 to the LCD ("ENTER NUMBER")
  >>  IN @01           ;; Store the button presses to Bank 01
+ TO INT @01           ;; Converts the user-input to an integer.
  << OUT @00           ;; Output the contents of Bank 00 to the LCD ("ENTER NUMBER")
  >>  IN @02           ;; Store the button presses to Bank 02
+ TO INT @02           ;; Converts the user-input to an integer.
   + @01 @02           ;; Add Bank 02 to Bank 01
  << OUT @01           ;; Output the contents of Bank 01 (the sum of the addition)
 ```